Rebelde: RBD

 One of the topics that marked the success of the telenovela was the formation of a group named RBD (abbreviation for "ReBelDe").
 The production of the series conceived the idea of the musical group to promote both the characters and the show itself.
-The project quickly surpassed the telenovela in success, so much so that it can now be considered as a separate concept (as Erreway of Rebelde Way did in Argentina).
-The series was a great promotion for the group since it was able to reach all of Latin America, United States, and several European nations.
-The group is one of the most impressive in the Latin pop genre and has had great success in Hispanic countries, the U.S. and even Brazil, where the telenovela and the group were highly successful.
+The project quickly surpassed the telenovela in success, so much so that it can now be considered as a separate concept (like Erreway from Rebelde Way in Argentina).
+The series served as a big promotion for the group because it reached all of Latin America, the United States, and several European nations.
+The group and the telenovela's Portuguese dub were highly successful in Brazil following their debuts in 2005, which prompted the producers to have the band re-record their first album in Portuguese.
+They would subsequently also re-record their second and third albums in the language.
 The show's success was so great that during the third season, the producers decided to lengthen the time of the episodes to one hour and a half, being the first telenovela with such duration.